Munich Bavaria, Germany Travel Guide

 The city rebuilt itself carefully after extensive damage during World War II, preserving its historical street plan and architectural treasures.

 Munich's origin dates back to 1158.
-The Wittelsbach dynasty guided its early development, playing a part in its grand palaces plus chapels.
+The Wittelsbach dynasty guided its early development, which helps its grand palaces plus chapels.
 The 19th century saw Munich transform into an arts and architecture hub.

-Munich ranks amidst the world's most livable cities.
-It balances its heritage with a dynamic economy, home to global companies.
+Munich ranks among the world's most livable cities.
+It balances its legacy with a dynamic economy, home to global companies.
 The city's architecture features medieval Gothic, Baroque, and Neoclassical styles.
 Public transport is efficient, making exploration simple.

 Established by Henry the Lion.